yottaawesome/yottaawesome/README.md

 ## 👋 A little about me...

 An Australian software engineer with a restless mind and twenty years of experience in the software industry.
-Ultramodern C++ is my jam, and also learning Go and Rust on the side.
+Ultramodern C++ is my jam, but also proficient with C#, as well as TypeScript and JavaScript.
+Also learning Go and Rust on the side.

 <!--
 **yottaawesome/yottaawesome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.